Drug lord: Juan Raul Garza

-Juan Raul Gaza (November 18, 1956 – June 19, 2001) ran his own marijuana trafficking ring in Texas, Louisiana, Michigan, and Mexico, exporting thousands of kilograms of marijuana across the border into the United States.
+Juan Raul Garza (November 18, 1956 – June 19, 2001) ran his own marijuana trafficking ring in Texas, Louisiana, Michigan, and Mexico, exporting thousands of kilograms of marijuana across the border into the United States.
 He is known as the first and currently the only drug lord to be executed by the United States federal government under the Anti-Drug Abuse Act of 1988.
 He was executed for three murders he committed in Texas, but was also found to be responsible for five other murders, four of which were committed in Mexico.

 Liu Zhaohua

 Liu Zhaohua (March 5, 1965 – September 15, 2009) was a Chinese Drug Lord known for producing and trafficking over 18 tonnes of Methamphetamine.
 The amount Liu made was worth more than US$5 billion.
 He was arrested on March 5, 2005, sentenced to death on June 26, 2006, and executed on September 15, 2009.